ThunderArtist/spt-launcher-linux/README.md

 - Start `SPT.Launcher.Linux`
 - Create/login to an account
 - Press "Copy Launch Arguments"
-- Paste them into the launch arguments dialog inside your launcher of choice.
+- Paste them into the launch arguments dialog inside your launcher of choice
-- To change the account playing you just select the account you want and copy-paste the launch arguments again.
+- To change the account playing you just select the account you want and copy-paste the launch arguments again

 ## What the launch arguments mean